Mar. 31-Apr. 2

 A studio can only be represented by ONE routine in the Closing Show.
 Preference goes to the Studio Showcase routine, if applicable.
 When a studio doesn't have a Studio Showcase (they have less than 15 routines entered in competition), preference goes to their highest-aged 11 O'Clock Number (if applicable).
 For example, if Studio A does not qualify for a Studio Showcase award but receives Mini and Teen 11 O'Clock Number award, the Teen 11 O'Clock Number routine will re-perform in the Closing Show.

 At 24 SEVEN, we realize there are things our judges might want to say JUST to the teacher.
 Maybe it's about a particular dancer, a costume, or choreography suggestions.
-Therefore, one judge on our panel will be doing a TEACHERS ONLY critique, which will be included as a separate viewing option on the studio's critique DVD.
+Therefore, one judge on our panel will be doing a TEACHERS ONLY critique, which will be included as a separate viewing option on the studio's online critique.
 This way Teachers will receive feedback for their ears only!

 24 SEVEN is proud to offer a free webcast of our competitions!
 You will find a link to the webcast, on our homepage www.24sevendance.com.
-You can also access the live webcast from our Facebook page - www.facebook.com/24sevendance.
+You can also access the live webcast from the Dance On Demand website - .
 The webcast link will go LIVE about five minutes before the competition start time.
 We attempt to do the live webcast of the Competition and Closing Show in every city .
 Please understand that sometimes we are limited by the internet capabilities of the venue in which the event is being held.
 Occasionally we are unable to get a good enough connection from the venue to do the webcast, or the connection is intermittent.
 Please be assured we do everything possible to produce a seamless webcast.
 We apologize in advance if you experience any problems.

 Video & Photography